lexnederbragt/MBV3070-H19/0_Variables_Types.md

 Question: What happened in the command window?
 Question: try changing something in the file, save it and run again.
 What happens?

 Note: for the rest of the exercise we will work in the interactive shell.
+To get back to that one again, type in python on the command line and press enter.

 # String methods